-Contact Name:
+Contact Name: Address: Phone: Email: Date:

-Address:

-Phone:

-Email:

-Date:

-[BUSINESS/ORGANIZATION NAME] DECLARES ITSELF STIGMA FREE
+[NAME OF FAITH-BASED ORGANIZATION] DECLARES MUNICIPALITY A STIGMA FREE COMMUNITY

 Town, NJ- Date- One in five adults experience a diagnosable mental health disorder every year.
 One in seven adults experience a diagnosable substance use disorder every year.
 Many of these individuals do not seek help because of fear of shame or judgment from friends, family and co-workers.
-On [DATE] [BUSINESS/ORGANIZATION NAME] made the first steps towards eliminating the stigma associated with mental health and substance use disorder.
+On [DATE] [FAITH-BASED ORGANIZATION] made the first steps towards eliminating the stigma associated with mental health and substance use disorder.
 The elimination of mental health stigma will allow residents to get the resources they need without judgment.

-[BUSINESS/ORGANIZATION NAME] representatives adopted a policy designating the business/organization a Stigma Free Workplace in order to create an environment in which employees and residents will feel free to seek treatment for mental health and/or substance use disorder without the fear of being stigmatized.
-[BUSINESS/ORGANIZATION NAME] joins the County of Atlantic declaring itself as a Stigma Free Community.
+[FAITH-BASED ORGANIZATION] representatives adopted a principle designating our congregation a Stigma Free community to create an environment in which residents will feel free to seek treatment for mental health and/or substance use disorder without the fear of being stigmatized.
+[FAITH-BASED ORGANIZATION] joins the County of Atlantic declaring itself as a Stigma Free Community.

-[BUSINESS/ORGANIZATION NAME] hopes to raise awareness of mental health and substance use disorders, provide an effective way to reduce the stigma associated with the diseases, promote the use of inclusive language and encourage those who are affected to seek services and feel supported.
-The establishment of this Stigma Free Workplace will raise awareness of local mental health resources so no one resident needs to feel hopeless or alone.
+[FAITH-BASED ORGANIZATION] hopes to raise awareness of mental health and substance use disorders, provide an effective way to reduce the stigma associated with the diseases, promote the use of inclusive language, and encourage those who are affected to seek services and feel supported.
+The establishment of this Stigma Free community will raise awareness of local mental health resources so no one resident needs to feel hopeless or alone.
 The elimination of stigma will enable residents to ask for help when needed so recovery can begin, hope is inspired, and tragedies are avoided.

-We urge anyone who would like more information on the Stigma Free Atlantic Collaborative to contact StigmaFreeAtlantic@mhanj.org and to help us eliminate stigma and promote wellness amongst all Atlantic County residents.
+[FAITH-BASED ORGANIZATION] urges anyone who would like more information on the Stigma Free Atlantic Collaborative to contact StigmaFreeAtlantic@mhanj.org and to help us eliminate stigma and promote wellness amongst all [TOWN] and Atlantic County residents.